wso2/docs-mi/en/docs/learn/examples/jms-examples/consume-produce-jms.md

-# How to consume and produce JMS Messages
+# How to Consume and Produce JMS Messages

 This section describes how to configure WSO2 Micro Integrator to work as a JMS-to-JMS proxy service.
 In this example, the Micro Integrator listens to a JMS queue, consumes messages, and then sends those messages to another JMS queue.